-Retailers willing to outsell their competitors and boost their revenue, use a competitive pricing strategy based on analyzing historical and competitive data.
+Retailers willing to outsell their competitors and boost their revenue, use a competitive pricing strategy based on analysis of the historical and competitive data.
 Building such a strategy requires the knowledge of the market, or data about competitors, clear business goals and time.

 The article outlines several pieces of advice on how to craft an effective pricing strategy.

 According to Forrester Consulting, 81% of buyers compare the offers of several stores in search of a better bargain.
 Thus those retailers who can collect and analyze the market data, map their position against competitors and craft an optimal price, which also factors in their current business goals, win.